banksJeremy/kia/README.md

 Short Summary
 -------------

-dnesque is a decentralized, secure (though not anonymous) system for distributing DNS records of domains identified by cryptographic keys with the top-level domain `.nsq`, using a peer-to-peer system as well as through the browser using regular HTTP.
+dnesque is a decentralized, secure (though not anonymous) system for distributing DNS records of domains identified by cryptographic keys with the top-level domain `.nsq`, using a peer-to-peer system as well as regular HTTP.

 Caveat
 ------